Master of Performance

 Application deadlines, application fees, audition dates, and the availability of RCM accompanists vary between locations.

-Choosing where to audition
+Choose where and how to audition

-Most auditions last approximately 20 minutes, but there are exceptions for some specialisms and at some venues.
+Most auditions last approximately 1520 minutes, but there are exceptions for some specialisms and at some venues.
 You can find out how long your audition will be by reading the full set of requirements for your chosen discipline(s).

 Enquiries